 Once you’ve paid sufficient respect to the powder gods, it’s just a quick, 30-minute shuttle down to the city where you can shop, eat, and explore your heart out.
 And that brings us to the other side of heaven: The Salt Lake City urban life, where the city is as colorful as the mountains are white.

 Natural History Museum

 Salt Lake completed this architectural beauty in 2011, and its charm is more than skin-deep.
-The museum houses the bones of some fantastic prehistoric creatures and provides visitors with a comprehensive geological education about Utah.
+The Natural History Museum of Utah houses the bones of some fantastic prehistoric creatures and provides visitors with a comprehensive geological education about Utah.
 It’ll take your breath away if you’re 8 or 80.

 Of course.
-Don’t miss this iconic Mormon site in the heart of the city.
+Don’t miss this iconic site of the Church of Jesus Christ of Latter Day Saints in the heart of the city.
 You’ll enjoy walking the well-manicured grounds any time of year.
-Their Christmas lights are legendary.
+The Christmas lights are legendary.

 Kennecott Copper Mine

 I took way too long to get my first look at the West’s industrial roots in the half-mile-deep Kennecott Copper Mine, which sits quietly on the left border of the Wasatch Front.